Knock out the last few items—payments, utilities, insurance, and move-in forms—so keys and access are ready on day one.

 The profile only takes a few minutes to complete and ensures transparency for everyone involved.

-Once your lease packet is ready, you’ll receive an email notification to log in and sign it directly through your Resident Portal.
-All adult tenants must e-sign in order, and the landlord signs last.
+All adult tenants and co-signers will e-sign in a signing order, the landlord signs last.
 The home is officially yours once all signatures are complete and your move in balance is paid.
+Please sign promptly.

 After your lease is fully signed, log in to the Resident Center to pay your total move-in balance — first month’s rent, security deposit, and any approved pet fees.